What is Cogeneration or CHP?

-In the beginning of the 20th century the main source of mechanical power was steam (steam boats, steam powered locomotives, etc).
-When electricity started becoming more common place, and more practical in application, industries began the transition from steam to electrical power.
+At the beginning of the 20th century, the main source of mechanical power was steam (steamboats, steam-powered locomotives, etc).
+When electricity started becoming more commonplace and more practical in application, industries began the transition from steam to electrical power.
 Then, they realized they could generate electricity with their systems, and began to generate both steam and electricity.

-A fascinating excerpt from Bernarnd F. Kolanowski gives us a little more insight;
+A fascinating excerpt from Bernard F. Kolanowski gives us a little more insight;

 Cogeneration is not a new concept, we are just a lot better at it now.

 Yes.
 CHP applications are picking up steam and moving forward at a rapid pace.
 A very famous institution, MIT (you may have heard of it), has implemented a cogeneration plant on their camps.
 Cogeneration is essential for MIT if they wish to reach their goal to reduce their carbon footprint 30% by 2030.
 It is a huge win for the concept of cogeneration to be embraced as one of the most well-known institutions of applied science and engineering in the world.
 If they think it is a good idea, we should probably pay attention.

 Horizon Power Systems is also implementing this technology at a very rapid pace.
 Earlier this year they secured an order for several units for a customer in the San Juan Basin.
 This is great to see because this customer is in the gas and oil industry.
 Due to the increased efficiency of energy consumption provided by cogen, they will use fewer resources to produce more energy, which is good for the bottom line and for our environment.

 A changing world